Rubberverse/troubleshoot/qor-caddy.md

+# Container Launch

+#### Execution problems

+> Exec format error

+You're running a wrong image for your architecture.
+Either use qemu-server to emulate it or switch to correct architecture.
+It might also be an issue with the container, if so create an issue

+#### Port binding

+> bind 80: permission denied

+Alpine container can't bind to 80 despite all my efforts to make libcap work on it.
+You either can use different port inside the container by changing Caddyfile and pointing it to different port on http & https ex.
+8080, 8443 or pass sysctl argument to it.

-## 🧤 Environmental Variables - CADDY_ENVIRONMENT
+# Environmental Variables

+#### CADDY_ENVIRONMENT

-- **Your CADDY_ENVIRONMENT environmental variable is invalid!**
+> Your CADDY_ENVIRONMENT environmental variable is invalid!

 In order to run the image, you need to choose between two environments.
-Each one of them does something a bit different than the other one, mainly:
+Each one of them does something a bit different than the other one, mainly: `TEST` or `PROD`

-`TEST` will run Caddy in background and listen actively to any config changes, **NOT RECOMMENDED FOR USE IN PRODUCTION** by Caddy developers and us!

-`PROD` will run Caddy but won't listen to any config changes
+`TEST` variable will launch Caddy in background with automatic config reload, **this isn't recommended for production for obvious reasons**, meanwhile `PROD` variable will launch Caddy in foreground without dynamic config reload.

 To choose your environment, pass CADDY_ENVIRONMENT with the environment type you want to use ex. `CADDY_ENVIRONMENT=PROD`.

 > [!NOTE]
 > Instead of restarting your container, make use of Caddy's admin endpoint.
 Simply point it to localhost:2019 with `admin localhost:2019` and then run `podman exec -t container_name caddy reload` to reload the config

-## 🏗️ Environmental Variables - ADAPTER_TYPE
+#### ADAPTER_TYPE

-- **Potentially invalid ADAPTER_TYPE value**
+> Potentially invalid ADAPTER_TYPE value

 If you're using a config adapter that's not one of the following: `caddyfile`, `json`, `yaml` in your custom-built image, then you can discard this error.